 Da Nang – The fourth-largest city in Vietnam, Da Nang is located in the central coast region.
 Hue lies north and Hoi An just south, combining to make a trifecta of travel.

 Hoi An – Less than an hour south of Da Nang is one of Vietnam’s most sought after tourist destinations.
 It’s growing rapidly, as evidenced by the staggering number of luxury hotels and condominiums rising on the coast between Hoi An and Da Nang.
+Explore ancient ruins such as My Son Sanctuary.

 Hue – The city of Hue itself doesn’t have any beaches, but it’s nearby some excellent resort beaches, which tend to be clean and quiet.
 Plan about 45 minutes from Hue to hit a good beach.
 The city itself is full of history, centered around the Imperial City.